Ukrainian troops confront Russian forces on strip alongside Crimea

 “At this time, there is no threat of confrontation,” the Ukrainian border guard service said.

-Crimea’s new pro-Russian government said the region’s “self-defense forces” had prevented an attempt to disable the station, which it said had stopped supplying gas to hospitals and residential buildings earlier in the day.

-In a statement quoted by Russia’s Itar-Tass news agency, it said people “in camouflage” had mined the site and fled.

-The Ukrainian defense ministry had earlier said troops dispatched to Arbatskaya Strelka had “immediately” repelled the incursion.
-Strelkovoye is just inside Kherson region on the border with the Crimea region, but about 30 km (20 miles) south of Ukraine’s mainland.
+The defence ministry had earlier said troops dispatched to Arbatskaya Strelka had “immediately” repelled the incursion.

 Ukraine’s foreign ministry said the village had been occupied by Russian forces, though the border guards gave a different version.
 “The ministry is making public the Russian incursion and demands the immediate withdrawal of Russian armed forces from Ukraine’s territory,” it said.